 Fire Damage Tips

 You’ve suffered a fire loss.
-While you are waiting for help to arrive, below are some tips to help handle with the damage:
+While you are waiting for help to arrive, below are some helpful tips to help deal with the situation:

-- Carpets: Avoid walking on carpet if at all possible.
+- Carpets: Avoid being on carpet if possible.
 Do not use “do-it-yourself” home carpet cleaners.

-- Ceilings/Walls: Don’t attempt to wipe or wash ceilings or other absorbent surfaces.
+- Walls/Ceilings: Don’t wipe or attempt to wash ceilings or other absorbent surfaces.

-- Doors: Shut doors in affected rooms to focus smoke odors as much as possible.
+- Doors: Shut doors in affected rooms to limit smoke odors as much as possible.

 - Furnace: Change the air conditioner or furnace filter if the blower is operating.
 Tape double pieces of cheesecloth over air registers with masking tape.

-- Plants: Rinse plants with mild soap and water, cleaning both sides of the leaves.
+- Plants: Wash plants with water and mild soap, cleaning both sides of the leaves.

 - Windows: Open windows to ventilate the area when possible.

-If your home or business has been damaged by water, fire, mold, storm or other disaster, Call Paul!
+If your home or business has been damaged by storm, fire, mold, water or other disaster, Call Paul!